Alexa Collins Displays Her Incredible Body In An Open Crocheted Miniskirt And Crop Top

 “I NEVER REALIZED HOW LONG YOUR LEGS REALLY WERE!” a third supporter exclaimed with astonishment.

 “You and @jilissa are my favorite IG girls.
-So beautiful,” a fourth fan declared, referring to Alexa’s pal and fellow influencer, Jilissa Zoltko.
+So beautiful,” declared a fourth fan, referring to Alexa’s pal and fellow influencer, Jilissa Zoltko.

 Jilissa left her own fiery remark in the comments section, as did model Bruna Rangel Lima.